Azad77/backup_hashnode/clcixv6ul000p08l87g890isd.md

 mkdir C:\Users\gardi\flask-tutorial\static\img
 ```

-### Create Python, HTML, and CSS files
+### **Create Python, HTML, and CSS files**

-Create a Python file to render index template and save it as "static.py":
+Create a Python file to render the index template and save it as "static.py":

 ```python
 from flask import Flask, render_template